-Prior to the implementation of consumer protection acts in the U.S., theories of freedom of contract and caveat emptor - "let the buyer beware" - controlled the merchant-consumer relationship.
+Prior to the implementation of consumer protection acts in the United States, theories of freedom of contract and caveat emptor - "let the buyer beware"- controlled the merchant-consumer relationship.
 Spencer Webber Waller et al., Consumer Protection in the United States: An Overview, 4 Eur.
-J. Consumer L. 803 (2011).
+J. CONSUMER L. 803 (2011).
 The economic boom in the early- and mid-twentieth century brought with it many new products and innovations, creating the need for a means to remedy breaches in the merchant-consumer relationship.
 Joanna M. Shepherd-Bailey, Consumer Protection Acts or Consumer Litigation Acts?
-A Historical and Empirical Examination of State CPAs, AMERICAN TORT REFORM FOUNDATION, www.atra.org.
+A Historical and Empirical Examination of State CPAs, AM.
+TORT REFORM ASS'N, http://atra.org/sites/default/files/documents/Shepherd-Bailey%20 White%20Paper%20-%20FINAL\0.pdf (last visited Oct.
+10, 2015).
 At that time, consumers' recourse options were limited to suing merchants either for breach of contract or, more commonly, for the common-law tort of deceit (today's fraud).
 Id.
 However, fraud claims presented challenges for consumers who were often unable to prove an objective and deliberate false statement or who had insufficient damages to warrant the expense of a lawsuit.
 Id.